Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Subjective Experiment for PCQA

 \item \textbf{Encoding:} Distorted versions were generated using the state-of-the-art MPEG PCC reference software Test Model Category 2 version 7.0 (TMC2v7.0).
-The V-PCC method takes advantage of a progressive 2D video codec after projecting point clouds into frames.
+The V-PCC method takes advantage of an advanced 2D video codec after projecting point clouds into frames.
 First, a point cloud is split into patches by clustering normal vectors.
-The obtained patches would be packed into images and the gaps between patches would be padded to reduce pixel residuals.
+The obtained patches would be packed into images, and the gaps between patches would be padded to reduce pixel residuals.
 Then projected images of sequences are compressed utilizing the HEVC reference software HM16.18.
-More information about the framework of V-PCC can be referred to~\cite{schwarz_emerging_2019}. \\ A pair of parameters, namely geometry QP (gQP) and texture QP (tQP), were exploited to achieve different levels of geometry and color quality.
-Similar to the CTC document from the MPEG group, the gaps of gQP and tQP were set as 4 and 5, ranging from 20 to 32 and from 27 to 42 respectively.
-Considering the display devices, we removed the least degraded pair $(16, 22)$.
-Furthermore, more combinations were performed by fixing one parameter and changing the other one to explore the impact of geometry and color quantization levels on quality of point clouds, as shown in Table~\ref{tbl:sequences}.
-For this purpose, we chose a losslessly compressed version as our reference contents.
+More information about the framework of V-PCC can be referred to~\cite{schwarz_emerging_2019}. \\ QP determines the step size for transformed coefficients in codecs.
+In V-PCC, a pair of parameters, namely geometry QP and texture QP, regulate how much detail is saved in the geometry and texture attributes of point clouds.
+As geometry QP is increased, points deviate from their original positions.
+As texture QP is increased, some color details are aggregated.
+Similar to the Common Test Conditions (CTC) document from the MPEG PCC~\cite{N17995}, the gaps of geometry and texture QPs were set as 4 and 5, ranging from 20 to 32 and from 27 to 42.
+As shown in Table~\ref{tbl:sequences}, geometry QP ranks the first in each pair, while texture QP ranks the second in that pair.
+And we chose a losslessly compressed version as our reference contents.